How to cite this paper

 Is there economic benefit to a special-purpose chip for XML processing?

-Assertion: Significant acceleration/offload of XML processing would improve the efficiency and value proposition of
+Assertion: Significant acceleration/offload of XML processing would improve the efficiency and

 business-grade standard servers.